 Some of you may recall the Fondant Friday posts that appeared during this blog’s infancy.
 They weren’t too good, but at the time, I had big aspirations to practice, practice, practice and become really adept at working with fondant.
-Aside from making a few fondant flowers to top cupcakes, I didn’t touch fondant again until this past week.
-As mentioned in Tuesday’s post, I topped red velvet shortbread cookies with a layer of icing and homemade fondant.
+Aside from making a few fondant flowers to top cupcakes, I didn’t touch fondant again until this past week when I topped red velvet shortbread cookies with a layer of icing and homemade fondant.

 I was very curious about how to make fondant at home and how the taste of homemade fondant would compare to that of store-bought fondant.
 A friend once told me she prefers to look at cakes decorated with fondant and eat cakes covered in icing.
 I thought that was a very eloquent way to say fondant just tastes bad!